 Sec.
-6-24. - No consumption outside premises.
+6-24.
+CNo-consumption outside premises.

-- (a) It is prohibited for customers to leave the approved portion of the premises with open alcoholic beverages except as expressly permitted in this chapter, and it is the licensee's responsibility to ensure that no open beverages are sold and carried out.
-However, nothing in this section shall be construed to prohibit the carrying out of wine or malt beverages for consumption on a golf course or the sale of wine or malt beverages outside on a golf course to golfers.
-Customers may not consume alcoholic beverages, or carry open alcoholic beverage containers, in parking lots of the licensed premises. - (b) It is prohibited for customers to gather outside an alcoholic beverage establishment and consume alcoholic beverages. - (c) It is prohibited for the manager or any employee to allow persons to gather outside an alcoholic beverage establishment and consume alcoholic beverages.
+- (a) (a) It is prohibited for customers to leave the approved portion of the premises with open alcoholic beverages except_unless the premises are within the North Georgia Premium Entertainment District or as expressly permitted in this chapter, and it is the licensee's responsibility to ensure that no open beverages are sold and carried out in prohibited areas. - (b) However, nothing in this section shall be construed to prohibit theGolf courses may allow the carrying out of wine or malt beverages for consumption on a golf course or the sale of wine or malt beverages outside on a golf course to golfers.-Customers of licensed premises may not consume alcoholic beverages, or carry open alcoholic beverage containers, in parking lots of the licensed premises.